DeepSportradar/instance-segmentation-challenge/README.md

 3. Participants are allowed to train their final model on all provided data (train + test sets) before evaluating on the challenge set.

-4. Annotations provided should not be modified, unless shared publicly on Discord more than 1 month before the end of the phase of interest.
+4. Annotations provided should not be modified, and no annotation should be added.
+We propose to discuss erroneous annotations on Discord and to integrate corrections for the next version of the challenge.

-5. Any team of one or more members can participate in the challenge, except the organizers.
-However, only one account per team should be used for submission on the challenge set.
+5. Any team of one or more members can participate in the challenge, except the challenge organizers.
+However, only one account per team should be used for submission on the challenge set so as to have a consistent limit for every team.

 6. After the first phase of the challenge, a publication in the workshop proceedings will be conditioned to the acceptance through the peer-review process and registration to the workshop.